WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/sources.md

-Sources are not currently available, they will be available in a very short while
+Sources are not currently available, they will be available in a very while

-Check the discord for updates.
+Meanwhile you can check the Discord for the sources list